Skip to content

 Click to download

-• Target keywords/hashtags: A list of the keywords to include in the content
+• Target keywords/hashtags: A list of the keywords you are likely to target will make you more effective at including them in the content you post

-• Potential distribution partners: Influencers, industry experts, or network connections who can help manage and amplify outreach on the channel.
+• Potential distribution partners: Any influencers, industry experts, or network connections you may have at your disposal who can help manage and amplify your outreach on the channel

-• Promotion opportunities: Tools, paid campaigns, and other opportunities to support the posted content
+• Promotion opportunities: Tools, paid campaigns, and other opportunities you can leverage to support the content you post

 No matter how far and wide your business intends to extend its reach, successful content marketing distribution often comes down to having a strategic, systematic, and scalable approach.
-This model ensures that everyone works from the same social media blueprint, but it’s not the only way to get the job done.
+Our model is one way to ensure that everyone involved with your content is working from the same blueprint, but it’s not the only way to get the job done.
 Let us know what processes you use to determine where, when, and how you share your content and spread your brand influence.

 Cover image by Joseph Kalinowski/Content Marketing Institute